mager/magerdotco/src/pages/posts/2019-10-17-square-unboxed.md

 > **Q:** How can tech companies make a difference right now?

 > **A:** They should make sure we are going into areas early on and teaching young people and exposing them to technology.
 Especially the under-served.
-I would encourage you to think about, “What is the purpose of your platform?”.
+I would encourage you to think about, “What is the purpose of your platform?".
 How is it benefiting society; how is it changing lives?

 **11:07am:** Common meet & greet.
 He’s awesome.